oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

 ### Objectives

 In this lab, you will:
-* Trade a Car making payments using Tokens
+- Trade a Car making payments using Tokens

 ### Pre-Requisites

 This lab assumes you have:
-* Completed Lab1 - Create, Deploy & Execute Smart Contracts using Oracle Blockchain App Builder
+- Created a Blockchain Network connecting 3 organizations
-* Completed Lab2 - Create, Deploy & Execute Smart Contracts using Oracle Blockchain App Builder
+- Created, Deployed & Executed Smart Contracts using Oracle Blockchain App Builder
-* Completed Lab3 - Setup & Configure API Gateway for external applications to connect with Smart Contract API's published by Oracle Blockchain REST Proxy.
+- Created & Setup API Gateway to connect with Smart Contract API's
-* Completed Lab4 - Setup & Configure API Gateway for external applications to connect with Smart Contract API's published by Oracle Blockchain REST Proxy.
+- Building Car Marketplace application using APEX

 ## Task 1: Setup APEX Web Credentials